 You may also need to communicate your “work hours” with family members, room or housemates, or friends, asking them not to bother you during those hours (within reason, of course).

 2. Schedule “deep work” sessions

 As marketers, a great deal of our work stems from creativity.
 And amidst a wealth of distractions — what’s going on in the world, social media, or right in our own homes — it is seemingly more difficult than ever to focus.
-However, work and life must go on, and we still have to get things done.
+However, work and life must continue, and we still must get things done.

 3. Keep the collaborative culture

-Those same tools that you used in the office can be brought to an online environment.
-For example, there are more video conferencing or live chat tools available than ever before.
+Those tools you used in the office can be brought to an online environment.
+For example, more video conferencing or live chat tools are available than ever.

 Some popular tools include the following: